90210 season 3: Overview

 The season begins with the West Bev gang's rocky start to senior year when Beverly Hills is rocked by an earthquake.
 Naomi has spent the summer dealing with the consequences of her rape by Mr. Cannon.
 Dixon and Annie's lives undergo significant changes.
 Meanwhile, Debbie tries to adapt to life as a single mother and gets help from the unlikliest of people.
 After suffering a career ending injury, Teddy embarks on a self discovery journey.
 Ivy starts to spiral after nearly encountering a life-threatening situation.
 After being kicked out his stepdad's house, Liam faces the struggles of being jobless and homelessness.
-Adrianna has finally achieved her dream of fame, but unbeknownst to her friends and Navid, it is based on a devestating lie.
+Adrianna has finally achieved her dream of fame, but unbeknownst to her friends and Navid, it is based on a devastating lie.
 Meanwhile, Navid discovers a heartbreaking secret that threatens to tear his family apart.
 All the while, they navigate the harsh realities of LA, their senior year will be unforgettable.